mgoberfield/GIFTs/demo/README.md

 To illustrate the use of GIFTs, this subdirectory contains two simple python programs.

 ### demo1.py
 demo1.py makes use of a small aerodrome database and sample files that we'll use to translate the TAC forms into IWXXM documents.
-This demonstration program requires the Python Tk/Tcl package which is readily available with Python v3.8.
+This demonstration program requires the Python Tk/Tcl package which is readily available with Python v3.9+.

     $ cd GIFTs/demo
     $ demo1.py

-If the GIFTs package installation was successful, you should see a small GUI appear on your screen<sup>1</sup>, the 'Generate IWXXM From TAC Demonstrator', like so,
+If the GIFTs package installation was successful, you should see a small GUI appear on your screen, the 'Generate IWXXM From TAC Demonstrator', like so,

 ![Initial state](images/demo1-1.png)